 A contract gives each party the ability to review what was agreed to in writing to make sure it reflects what they thought they were agreeing to.
 It is also much easier to enforce than a verbal agreement.
 A contract doesn’t have to be complicated.
 For simple matters, start by ensuring that the contract identifies the parties, sets out each party’s responsibilities, details any required deadlines, lays out compensation, and is signed by all parties as proof that it is the final recitation of the agreement.

-The challenge I challenge you to give it a try.
+I challenge you to give it a try.
 For the next three months, only “work with good people, but use a contract anyway.”
 You’ll be protecting yourself legally and I suspect you’ll also be much happier with your freelancing business and clients.

 *He attributed this quote to Warren Buffet but I haven’t been able to find support for this.
 I’m beginning to wonder if he made it up and cited Buffet for authority.
 Either way, good quote.